TheRealmOfTheGeek/AutomagicalBio/readme.md

-This is in dev Twitter app.
+This is an in dev Twitter app.